deliveroo/deliveroo.engineering/README.md

 We love it when our engineers are able to share the lessons of their experiences with the world (and each other!).
-If you have anything you’d like to write about which has relevance to the world of engineering, create a pull request!
+If you have anything you’d like to write about which has relevance to the world of engineering, it'd be great to hear it!

+First, check out the [internal documentation on writing blog posts](https://go.roo.tools/eng-blog/contribute).

+Then, once the post is ready to go:

 1. Name your branch `blog-posts/name-of-your-post`.
 2. Read the meta-guidelines on